top of page

 Rode in sampans, tuk-tuks, Treaded snow in mukluks, it's true."

-WE APOLOGIZE to Vernon Drake and Ira Gershwin for taking liberties with their wonderful song, but we couldn't resist the segue to our travel modes and highlights story.
+WE APOLOGIZE to Vernon Drake and Ira Gershwin for taking liberties with their song, but we couldn't resist the segue to our travel modes and highlights story.

 During a 33-day Asia trek, we sampled a dozen water-borne vehicles: ships, barges, cruise boats, sampans, even a Chinese junk.